-- Make sure data collection is given proper place in the planning process when devising a risk-based supervisory approach; - Use existing data where possible to minimise costs; - Make sure have powers (legal requirements) to obtain data from pension funds (but consider persuasion, incorporating into risk-based analysis, etc. rather than fines and sanctions); - Consider rolling out the data collection process in stages (e.g. starting with larger pension funds first); - Consider slim-line reporting requirements for small funds; - Make data submissions electronic where possible; - Explain clearly to all involved parties why the data is requested and to what use it will be put.
+- Use existing data where possible to minimise costs.
+This includes looking for new ways to use existing data rather than requesting additional data; - Consider diversifying data sources to gather more various and reliable data as well as reduce the burden on pension entities, - Make sure the supervisory authority has powers (legal requirements) to obtain data from pension funds (but consider persuasion, incorporating into risk-based analysis, etc. rather than fines and sanctions); - Consider running a pilot exercise and/or testing the data collection process and systems with a small group of funds prior to rolling it out to all entities; - Consider rolling out the data collection process in stages (e.g. starting with larger pension funds first); - Consider slim-line reporting requirements for small funds; - Make data submissions electronic where possible; - In addition to making data submissions electronic, consider how the analysis and validation of the data might also be automated; - Explain clearly to all involved parties why the data is requested and to what use it will be put. - Stakeholder and entity training and collaboration with peer regulators can be beneficial to improving data quality; - Be cognisant that data needs will evolve and consider establishing a process for ongoing review and improvement.

 Some authorities have found it helpful to separate the data collection and assessment functions with the processing group being solely responsible for collecting objective data from industry, collecting subjective assessments from supervisors, and producing the initial 'report cards'.
+Having groups and individuals dedicated to data collection and data validation has been observed to improve overall data quality49.
 Again, the optimal management of objective and subjective data is a matter for each pension supervisory authority to determine.

-The sourcing and management of information can be improved if each source and purpose has an owner within the authority.
-It would be their responsibility to make the case for all the information required and ensure that it is obtained to time and quality.
+The sourcing and management of information can be improved if each source and purpose have an owner within the authority.
+It would be their responsibility to make the case for all the information required and ensure that it is obtained on time and maintains quality.
 Supervisory authorities may also wish to assign overall responsibility for information to a specific individual or team.
 Their responsibilities could include: